 Allow for your succulents to fill out naturally and avoid stuffing them closely in the planter.
-There should be several inches between plants so they have room to grow and won’t smother each other.
-Let growth happen naturally and allow for natural filling instead.
+There should be several inches between plants, so they have room to grow and won’t smother each other.
+Let growth happen naturally and allow for a natural filling instead.

 6. Your soil isn’t nutrient rich.

 Succulents love nutrient rich soil.
 Stir in some organic matter or try a planting mix when planting succulents.
-This way they get the feed they need in order to be healthy and look amazing.
+This way they get the feed they need to be healthy and look beautiful.

 7. You need to transplant them.

-If your succulent has been in a container for several months and seems to be thriving, you need to re-pot it into a larger container.
-By doing so you will give it more room to grow and it won’t get cramped and smothered by its own roots.
+If your succulent has been in a container for several months and seems to be thriving, you need to re-pot it into a larger pot.
+By doing so, you will give it more room to grow, and it won’t get cramped and smothered by its roots.

 Are you ready to enjoy more healthy, vibrant, and ALIVE succulents?
 Give these 7 reasons your succulents are dying your consideration, make the changes needed, and enjoy the succulents you have always dreamed of.